robbertkl/docker-base-s6/README.md

 ## SSL

 As a convention, please copy or mount your SSL files to `/private/ssl` named `cert.pem`, `key.pem` and `ca.pem`.
 A default (snakeoil) certificate will be provided as a fallback.
-Create custom (combined) pem bundles from these files in your s6 `run` script.
+Create custom (combined) pem bundles from these files in your s6 `run` scripts.

+Alternatively, you can mount a Let's Encrypt configuration to `/etc/letsencrypt` and set `LETSENCRYPT_HOST` to the hostname of the certificate to use.
+Symlinks with the correct names will then be create in `/private/ssl`.

 ## Authors